Building a highly scalable, distributed deployment ecosystem using Kubernetes, Docker and Mesos.

 Developed a customized platform for configuring and creating Docker containers using Kubernetes.

 • Customized configurations of Kubernetes for managing containerized applications across multiple hosts.
-This involved providing basic mechanisms for deployment, maintenance, and scaling of applications.
+This involved providing basic mechanisms for deploying, maintaining, and scaling applications.

-• Developed hyper-scale controller for Docker which scales to the demands of the deployments.
+• Developed a hyper-scale controller for Docker, which scales to the demands of the deployments.
 Provided a customized integration bridge using Kubernetes and Docker API interfaces.

 • Developed resource manager using Mesos Platform for distributed computing environments to provide resource isolation and management across a cluster of slave nodes.

 • Integrated Mesos platform to join multiple physical resources into a single virtual resource.
-Mesos allows scheduling of CPU and memory resources across the cluster in a way similar to how the Linux Kernel schedules local resources.
+Mesos allows the scheduling of CPU and memory resources across the cluster, similar to how the Linux Kernel schedules local resources.

 • Created/Configured deployment ecosystem with Mesos, Kubernetes, and Docker.